 Sara Eliza Daggett died in March of 1900.
 In her will, she left the house to her daughters.

 Sara and Eleanor Daggett continued to live at 116 Commonwealth during the 1900-1901 winter season, but moved thereafter to The Cambridge at 483 Beacon.
 By the 1902-1903 season, Eleanor Daggett had moved to the Hotel Royal at 295 Beacon.
-Sara Daggett traveled abroad and the 1903-1904 season was living the Hotel Somerset.
+Sara Daggett traveled abroad and by the 1903-1904 season was living the Hotel Somerset.
 In June of 1904, she married Dr. Robert Fowler Beattie.
 After their marriage, they lived in Brookline, where he maintained his medical practice.
 They also had a home on Phillips Beach in Swampscott, where Dr. Beattie drowned while swimming in August of 1905.

 Sara and Eleanor Daggett continued to own 116 Commonwealth and lease it to others.

 By the 1901-1902 winter season, 116 Commonwealth was the home of John Henry Brooks and his wife, Lucretia (Gilbert) Brooks.
 They previously had lived in Milton.
 They also maintained a home in Cohasset.
 John Brooks’s father, John Wood Brooks, was founder and president of the Michigan Central Railroad.
 John and Lucretia Brooks’ usual winter residence was in Milton and they leased 116 Commonwealth to introduce their daughter, Charlotte Louisa Brooks, to society.
 She was a debutante during the 1902-1903 season.
 The Brookses continued to live at 116 Commonwealth during the 1903-1904 season, but had moved back to Milton by 1905.

 116 Commonwealth was not listed in the 1905 Blue Book.